 8. Make a Statement

-This thatched roof makes a huge statement.
-It almost looks like it would be at home among hobbits at the Shire.
+The red doors make a huge statement.
+It almost looks like it would be at home in a historic area.
 If you love making artistic statements, a creative shed like this one will do the trick.

 9. Organize with an Old Dresser

 Use chalkboard paint to label drawers for things like small tools or seeds.
 This way you can see where things are, even in the low light.
 Almost all sheds, no matter the size, can fit a dresser like this.